 But at some point in a dataset's life, you may want to share it with people that can't access the computer or server your dataset lives on, store it on other infrastructure to save diskspace, or create a backup.
-When this happens, you will want to publish your dataset to repository hosting services (for example GITHUB, GITLAB, or GIN) and/or third party storage providers (such as Dropbox, Google, Amazon S3 buckets, the Open Science Framework (OSF), and many others).
+When this happens, you will want to publish your dataset to repository hosting services (for example GITHUB, GITLAB, or GIN) and/or third party storage providers (such as Dropbox170, Google171, Amazon S3 buckets172, the Open Science Framework (OSF)173, and many others).